 My book, 'Knowing Me, Knowing You: an Integrated SocioPsychology Guide to Personal Fulfilment & Better Relationships' was described by one reviewer on Amazon as the 'best Psychology book of the year!'
 (2006).
 I had 2 chapters included in a compendium, 'Developmental Innovation: Emerging Worldviews and Individual Learning', published Summer 2015.
 In 2018 I was a keynote speaker at a Psychology conference in Texas (Spiral Dynamics Summit for the Future).
 In 2019 I was interviewed via videoconferencing for the first Integral African Conference in Johannesburg.

-I do Psychology 'for real'! - which helps take Psychology out of the text book and make it so much more relevant for tutees.
+So I do Psychology 'for real'! - which helps take Psychology out of the text book and make it so much more relevant for tutees.

 I have taught the AQA Psychology specification very successfully on a part-time basis since 2003 and began tutoring in it in 2007.